schnatterer/termux-scripts/README.md

     - /*/.npm/**
     - */node_modules/**
     ```
   * The first backup to the cloud will take hours!
-Rough approximation: 100 apps/10GB: 6 hours.
+Rough approximation: 100 apps/10GB (encrypted): 6 hours.
+Subsequent (differential) backups will be much faster.
+Rough approximation with only few changes: 100 apps/10GB: 20-60 minutes.
-  * Subsequent (differential) backups will be much faster.
-Rough approximation with only few changes: 100 apps/10GB: < 30 minutes.
+  * A local rsync via SSH (unencrypted) takes about 2 hours initially, 15 minutes subsequently.
   * You can optimize your backup times by identifying and excluding large folders.
     * locally, e.g.
       ```shell